HEADS-project/methodology/heads_methodology/compile_thingml_components_to_platform_specific_code.md

-# Wrapping ThingML code into Kevoree components
+# Compile ThingML components to platform specific code

 State machines are a common formalism to express reactive behavior that needs to react on some events, correlate events, and produce some new events.
 A state machine-based programming language, and ThingML in particular, is thus a good candidate to implement Kevoree components and write the logic that orchestrates the different ports of this component.